 Tarifa, apart from being the cultural and historical center of the Strait of Gibraltar, is also undeniably one of the best places to watch birds in Europe.
 The variety of habitats in a relatively small space, the amount of protected areas, and above all the fact that it is in the center of one of the most important bird migration routes, makes a visit to Gibraltar a must for all bird lovers.

-On any given day during migration, it’s possible to see a great number of raptors: thousands of Black Kites, sometimes dozens of thousands in one single day, ….
-Not to mention the high diversity of resident birds: Egyptian Vulture, Montagu’s Harrier, Spanish Imperial Eagle, Bonelli’s Eagle, Little Bustard, Little Swift, Rufous-tailed Scrub-Robin, Western Bonelli’s Warbler, among many others.
+To talk about Tarifa is to talk about raptor migration.
+On any given day during migration, it’s possible to see a great number of raptors: thousands of Black Kites, sometimes tens of thousands in one single day; Short-toed Eagle, Booted Eagle, Honey Buzzard, Eurasian Sparrowhawk, Egyptian Vulture, and Montagu’s Harrier.
+Not to mention the high diversity of resident birds: Spanish Imperial Eagle, Bonelli’s Eagle, Little Bustard, Little Swift, White-rumped Swift, Rufous-tailed Scrub-Robin, and Western Bonelli’s Warbler, among many others.

-If you find yourself near Tarifa and the Strait of Gibraltar, local Whitehawk guides Fernando and Yeray can take you on an excursion to some of the best places to observe and photograph birds.
+We offer many excursions in the Strait of Gibraltar,which are ideal for anyone staying in Tarifa or nearby towns such as Los Barrios, Vejer de la Frontera or even for those traveling from Gibraltar, Marbella or Málaga for the day.
+Local guides, Fernando and Yeray, can take you on an excursion to some of the best places to observe and photograph birds.
 Because they live in the region, they are privy to which sites are best on any particular day, any season of the year.
 A scope and field guides will be available during the excursions.